CZ-NIC/knot/doc/man_knotc.rst

   Stop the server if running.

 **reload**
-  Reload the server configuration and modified zonefiles.
+  Reload the server configuration and modified zone files.

 **zone-check** [*zone*...]
-  Check the zone if is loadable.
-Semantic checks are executed if configured. (*)
+  Test if the server can load the zone.
+Semantic checks are executed if enabled in the configuration. (*)

 **zone-memstats** [*zone*...]
   Estimate memory use for the zone. (*)